-List items ( - ) can be defined with the following attributes:
+List items ( - ) can be defined with the following additional attributes:

-Attribute Example Description line energinas An additional distance in points between a list item's wrapped lines line-spacing:5 (default is 0). paragraph-spacing-after:20 An additional distance in points between list items (default is 0). - = font-color:#333333; font-size:14; line-spaci ing:5; paragraph-spacing-after:20;
+Attribute Example Description

+line-spacing:5 An additional distance in points between a list item's wrapped lines

+(default is 0).

+paragraph-spacing-after:20 An additional distance in points between list items (default is 0).

+Like this:

+- = font-color:#333333; font-size:14; line-spacing:5; paragraph-spacing-after:20;